sous-chefs/graphite/README.md

 A runit service definition is provided to [start a uwsgi process](https://github.com/hw-cookbooks/graphite/blob/master/example/graphite_example/recipes/single_node.rb#L105), but note that choice of web server for proxying to the application server is left up to you.
 No more hard Apache dependency!

 ### Accumulators
-Due to the graphite config file format, the data driven resources use an accumulator pattern to find the appropriate resources in the run context and extract provided configuration data.
+Due to the graphite config file format, the data driven definitions use an accumulator pattern to accumulate configuration data and inject it into the final configuration file.
 You should never need to use these directly, but you're welcome to go crazy.

-* `graphite_carbon_conf_accumulator`: lookup named carbon resources in run context and gather config
+* `graphite_carbon_conf_accumulator`: creates *carbon.conf*
+  configuration file using accumulator pattern.
-* `graphite_storage_conf_accumulator`: lookup named storage schema
+* `graphite_storage_conf_accumulator`: creates
-  resources in run context and gather config
+  *storage-schemas.conf* configuration file using accumulator pattern.

 If you look at the
 [example cookbook recipe](https://github.com/hw-cookbooks/graphite/blob/master/example/graphite_example/recipes/single_node.rb#L6)